AhmetCelikbas/Portfolio/README.md

 ##Installation of the packages :
 When you installed Node.JS, navigate to the directory of the website and install the packages by typing the following commands :

+**Warning :** If you already have Node.JS installed on your system, you may need to execute the command "npm cache clean" before installing the dependencies.

 ```bash
 $ npm install
 ```